 Ben Wager is a graduate of the University of Delaware, where he studied criminology, and the prestigious Academy of Vocal Art, as well as an alumnus of the Merola Opera Program at San Francisco Opera.

-Mr. Wager’s 2022-23 season features concert appearances with the Springfield Symphony and Topeka Symphony.
-Last season included a return to his hometown company Opera Philadelphia as Monterone in Rigoletto, while during the COVID-19 impacted 2020-21 season, the bass again returned to Opera Philadelphia for a concert at the Mann Center in place of Tosca, in which he was slated to sing Angelotti.
+Mr. Wager’s 2022-23 season featured concert appearances with the Springfield Symphony and Topeka Symphony.
+Previous seasons included a return to his hometown company Opera Philadelphia as Monterone in Rigoletto, while during the COVID-19 impacted 2020-21 season, the bass again returned to Opera Philadelphia for a concert at the Mann Center in place of Tosca, in which he was slated to sing Angelotti.

 A former member of the ensemble at the Deutsche Opera Berlin, his roles performed in the prestigious house include Escamillo in Carmen, Sarastro in Die Zauberflöte, Panthus in Les Troyens, Angelotti in Tosca, Der Steuermann in Tristan und Isolde, Doctor Grenville in La traviata, and Johann in Werther.